grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 If you use the cheapest region the cost is about $0.08 per GB.
 Uploading 1TB therefore costs about $80.
 Long running test can cost several hundreds of dollars in data transfer alone.

 ### EC2 costs
 The AWS EC2 instances are relatively cheap.
 Even the largest instance we have used in this benchmark (m5.24xlarge) costs only $4.6 per hour.
-Make sure to turn off the load-gen servers once you are done with your testing.
+Make sure to turn off the load generator servers once you are done with your testing.
 Forgotten EC2 server will cost $3312 per month.
 Tip: it's often possible to launch "spot instances" of the same hardware for 10-20% of the cost.

 ## Errors

-If you run into errors during the execution, it's good to understand if they were caused by the load-generator or by the failing SUT.
+If you run into errors during the execution, it's good to understand if they were caused by the load generator or by the failing SUT.

 ### read: connection reset by peer